Zeioth/paco/README.md

 * **paco-rm**: Remove only the specified packages.
 Equivalent to 'pacman -Rdd'
 * **paco-rmdeps**: Remove the packages and all its dependencies.
 Equivalent to 'pacman -Rs'
 * **paco-autoremove**: Remove all orphan dependencies to free disk space.
 Equivalent to 'pacman -Rs $(pacman -Qqtd)'
-* **paco-make**: Compile and install a directory with a pkg file.
+* **paco-make**: Compile and install a directory with a PKGBUILD file.
 Equivalent to 'makepkg -sri'
 * **paco-add-keys**: Mark the specified key as secure.
 Equivalent to 'gpg --recv-keys'
 * **paco-unlockdb**: Unlock pacman's db.
 Equivalent to 'sudo rm /var/lib/pacman/db.lck'